On the Role of the Double Fourier Sphere Method in Fast Algorithms on SO(3): The Double Fourier Sphere Method

-Combining the three estimates, we conclude that $I<\frac{151\,\ln(2n+1)}{\sqrt{2n+1}}$ for $n>1$, which completes the proof. \end{proof} Note that in~\cite{Haagerup2013} it is stated that this uniform upper bound is optimal as $\abs{k},\abs{l}$ tend to infinity.
+\end{proof} \end{addedbox} \begin{changedbox} Note that in~\cite{Haagerup2013} it is stated that this uniform upper bound is optimal as $\abs{k},\abs{l}$ tend to infinity.
 If $k$ and $l$ are fixed, one obtains an upper bound of order $\mathcal{O}(n^{-\frac12})$ using the asymptotics of the Wigner-D functions, cf.~\cite{Varshalovich1988}.
-However, this bound is not uniform in $k$ and $l$.
+However, this bound is not uniform in $k$ and $l$. \end{changedbox}

 We use \Cref{lem:seriesEstimate} to extend the Wigner transform $\coeffTrafo{N}$ to the Sobolev space $\SobolevInd{s}$ in the non-band-limited setting. \begin{theorem} Let $s>\frac34$.
 The Wigner transform $\coeffTrafo{N}$ from \Cref{thm:WOperatorBounded} extends to a bounded linear operator $\coeffTrafo\colon\SobolevInd{s}\to\ell_{2}(\IZ^{3})$, obtained as the pointwise limit of $\coeffTrafo{N}$ acting on the projections of $\fhat$ onto the first $\abs{\J{N}}$ modes.